 Introduction to Salisbury, North Carolina

 Salisbury, North Carolina, in Rowan county, is 19 miles N of Concord, North Carolina (center to center) and 37 miles NE of Charlotte, North Carolina.
 The city is part of the Charlotte - Gastonia - Rock Hill metropolitan statistical area (MSA).
-About 26,462 people live in Salisbury.

 Present day Salisbury was founded as a county seat in April, 1753, by the Colonial Assembly.
 It was initially called Rowan Courthouse and established to provide early settlers with courthouse and jail services.
 In February, 1755, this courthouse community was declared the Town of Salisbury.
 The North Carolina Rail Road arrived in the area in 1855 leading to the growth of rail commerce and associated development.